vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Locate the **telemetryDelay** variable, and notice that it is initialized to value of **1**.

-    You configured a device twin desired property that sets this value to **2**.
+    Recall that you configured a device twin desired property that sets this value to 2.
+When you run your simulated device app it will use the DPS primary key to register with IoT hub and use the device twin to initialize desired properties.

 1. On the Visual Studio Code **File** menu, click **Save**.